Robot cleaners are coming, this time to wipe up your coronavirus germs

 But if it didn’t have big swaths of carpet to clean, it got stuck in corners, Duda said.
 And employees, perhaps worried about being replaced, picked up their productivity and could finish the same job faster, he said.

-SoftBank spokesperson Kass Dawson said customers are confident in Whiz and “see its efficiency every day.”
+SoftBank spokesman Kass Dawson said customers are confident in Whiz and “see its efficiency every day.”

 Companies are probably right to be a little cautious, said Françoise Carré, a research director at the University of Massachusetts at Boston who has been working with UCLA researcher and professor Chris Tilly on a wide-ranging study for more than two years looking at technology across retail.